Best Assets for Giving

 IRA Qualified Charitable Distributions

-IRA owners ages 70½ and older may make charitable gifts directly from their IRAs of up to $100,000 annually.
-Income tax deductions are not available for IRA “qualified charitable distributions” but donors may save taxes anyway, where gifts take the place of required minimum distributions, which are generally 100% taxable.
-IRA gifts may be especially attractive to donors who do not itemize deductions on their income taxes.
-Note: It's important that you coordinate IRA contributions with our office.
+IRA owners age 70½ and older in recent years have had the ability to make charitable gifts directly from their IRAs of up to $100,000.
+Income tax deductions are not available for IRA qualified charitable distributions, but donors may save taxes anyway, where gifts take the place of required minimum distributions, which are generally 100% taxable.
+It's important that you coordinate IRA contributions with our office.
 We will need to provide you and your IRA custodian with important information and ensure that you receive appropriate tax receipts.

 *IRA funds cannot be used to fund a charitable gift annuity.

 “I wish to give all to Jesus, since He has shown me that He alone is perfect happiness.”

 Copyright © by R&R Newkirk.
 All rights reserved.